Mefino/ModdingCommunityResources/id-reservations/README.md

 New reservations should be made via pull-request, but you may create a [new issue][issues].
 Some aspects of the files are verified as part of pull-request workflow.

-* '''NOTE''': For simplicity sake, please only use the next available ID instead of leaving a gap from the previous reserved ID range, thank you.
+* **NOTE**: For simplicity sake, please only use the next available ID instead of leaving a gap from the previous reserved ID range, thank you.

 [issues]: https://github.com/Mefino/ModdingCommunityResources/issues